rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 # Functions
-In Go even functions can be receivers and can have methods.
+In Go, even functions can be receivers and can have methods.
 This can be used to enhance function with simple decorators.
 They can be used for example for logging errors or measuring execution time.
-The following,
-simple example explains usage of functions as receiver types.
+The following, simple example explains the usage of functions as receiver types.

 ```go
 package main